mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

-Many of the protocols that make up the Internet architecture were designed and first implemented in an envrionment of mutual trust among network engineers, operators, and users, on computers that were incapable of using cryptographic protocols to provide confidentiality, integrity, and authenticity for those protocols, in a legal environment where cryptographic technology was largely protected by restricted licensing and/or prohibited by law.
-The result has been a protocol stack where security properties have been added to core protocols using those protocol's extension mechanisms.
+Many of the protocols that make up the Internet architecture were designed and first implemented in an envrionment of mutual trust among network engineers, operators, and users, on computers that were incapable of using cryptographic protection of confidentiality, integrity, and authenticity for those protocols, in a legal environment where the distribution of cryptographic technology was largely restricted by licensing and/or prohibited by law.
+The result has been a protocol stack where security properties have been added to core protocols using those protocols' extension mechanisms.

 As extension mechanisms are by design optional features of a protocol, this has led to a situation where security is optional up and down the protocol